 Look for Ripe Mangos

 Choose just ripe mangos for this salsa.
 Give them a gentle squeeze and if they give a little they are ripe.
 If they are hard when you give them a squeeze they are not ripe and if they are mushy they are too ripe.

 Any variety of mango works well for this recipe.
 We used the Tommy Atkins variety which is common in Mexico.

 We prepare this salsa with 1 whole serrano chile, seeds, and all which gives it a nice kick.
 You can reduce the heat by removing the seeds.
 If you only want a hint of chile heat remove the seeds and use only ½ of the chile.

 Make it Kid Friendly

-You can easily turn this into a kid friendly salsa by omitting the chile.
-The lime juice give the mango just enough tang.
+You can easily turn this into a kid-friendly salsa by omitting the chile.
+The lime juice gives the mango just enough tang.
 Kids love dipping vegetables into the sweet salsa.
-It’s like you magically changed veggie sticks into candy, except this is guilt free “candy.”
+It’s like you magically changed veggie sticks into candy, except this is guilt-free “candy.”

 - 2 mangos

 - 1 serrano chile remove the seeds if you want a milder salsa